WillAdams/gcodepreview/README.md

     ball/square/V and small/large (10/31/23)
   - re-writing as a Literate Program using the LaTeX package docmfp (begun 4/12/24)
   - support for additional tooling shapes such as dovetail and keyhole tools

+ Version 0.2 adds support for arcs

-  - DXF: support for arcs and circles
+  - DXF: support for arcs (which may be used to make circles) (6/1/24)
+  - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters

- Not quite working feature:
+ Deprecated feature:

-  - exporting SVGs --- these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs (it is likely that METAPOST will be used instead for future versions)
+  - exporting SVGs --- while this was begun, it turns out that these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs (it is possible that METAPOST will be used instead for future versions)

  Possible future improvements:

-  - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
+  - Support for curves along the 3rd dimension --- this will require measuring the difference between the current Z-position and the specified ending Z-axis depth and apportioning it out over the course of the movement along the arc
   - G-code: support for G2/G3 arcs and circles
-  - DXF support for curves and the 3rd dimension
-  - G-code: import external tool libraries and feeds and speeds from JSON or CSV files --- note that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass
+  - G-code: import external tool libraries and feeds and speeds from JSON or CSV files ---
   - support for additional tooling shapes such as roundover tooling
   - general coding improvements --- current coding style is quite prosaic
   - generalized modules for cutting out various shapes/geometries ---
     an in-process one is to cut a rectangular area as vertical passes (the horizontal version will be developed presently)

+ Note for G-code generation that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass.